BlueDrink9/Univisal/README.md

 #### Generating adapters

 Generating new adapters is made simpler with `generate_adapter_bindings.py`, which can create config files with entries for each key univisal needs to handle, mapped with an appropriate `mappings.json` file in the adapter directory.

 Once the file is generated, additional code usually needs to be added.
 At minimum, some function that sends the right string to the main univisal process.

+On Windows, adapters should handle a few special return cases from univisal:

+* `<requestSelectedText>`
+* ...

+On unix, `src/univi.sh` handles these cases for you.
+Adapters should simply call `src/univi.sh` with the input to be sent as an argument, and capture the `stdout` as the output.
+For example `output="$(src/univi.sh '<esc>')"`.

 Usage: `generate_adapter_bindings.py adapter 'string'`